dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 $$p(x)$$

 Of course, the "true" nature of $p(x)$ is unknown and therefore requires mathematical approximation.
 The weights inside ChatGPT encode correlations between words, sentences, and paragraphs.
 However, the billions of weights inside an LLM represent only a static set of variables that are not capable of generating a sequence on their own.
 Rather, a method is required to "decode" the weights inside the model into a generated sequence given contextualizing information $c$.
-In other words, a method is required to roll the metaphorical dice to generate a sequence $x$ with probability $p$.
+In other words, a method is required to roll the metaphorical dice to generate a sequence $x$ with probability $p$, given context $c$.

 $$ x \mid c \sim p(x) $$